bwu62/stat240-revamp/docs/03-handling-data.md

 ```
 ## [1] 10 20 30 40 50 60 60
 ```
-In general, R outputs are totally independent from input objects and have no impact on them ^[Put another way, R passes by value not reference, and copies are usually deep not shallow.
+In general, R inputs and outputs are totally independent objects with no special "connections". ^[Put another way, R passes by value not reference, and copies are usually deep not shallow.
 Yes this can be very inefficient, but it's also arguably more user-friendly and intuitive to less technical users, which is by design.].
 If you want an operation to be saved, **make sure to remember to assign the output to something!**
 :::